 Building Permits (Residential)

 Track U.S. residential building permits in real time.
-Declining permits are the single most critical variable for predicting recessions according to Moody's Analytics.
+Declining permits are the most critical recession predictor per Moody's Analytics.

 Current Value